 Freshman applicants are responsible for reporting all D or F grades earned in their senior year as soon as possible.
 Please email firstname.lastname@example.org with your name, UC application ID or UCSB perm #, and the class that you did not pass.
 We will contact you directly if we need additional information from you.

-- Freshman applicants are not responsible for reporting any schedule changes in their senior year until after admission decisions have been released.
+- Freshman applicants should not report any schedule changes in their senior year until after admission decisions have been released.

 - Transfer applicants should update any changes to their winter or spring schedules directly in their UC application via the Transfer Academic Update (TAU).
-The priority deadline for the TAU is January 31, but additional updates may be submitted until the end of March.
+The TAU will open December 15 with a priority deadline of January 31, but additional updates may be submitted until the end of March.
 Changes made after March can be reported to UCSB by emailing email@example.com with your name and UC application ID or UCSB perm number.

 UCSB does not email applicants their admission decision.
 Decisions can only be viewed by creating and logging into your UCSB applicant portal.
 We will email you when your decision has been posted; then you will need to log into your portal to view your decision.